 - universities and colleges

 Submission of entries include the comprehensive write-up of health innovation, a description of future plans for sustainability or scale-up, as well as other relevant supporting documents.
-Deadline of submission will be until August 31, 2020.
+Deadline of submission is extended to September 21, 2020.

 Social innovations in health (SIH) are defined as new solutions (product, services, models, markets, processes) created by multi-sectoral health system actors.
 The solutions must address a health need more effectively than existing approaches, and has the ability to enhance people’s capacity to act and take ownership of their own health.
 Social innovations have health-system changing potential as it changes and strengthens relationships between people and result in a more effective use of available resources.
 Examples are the One Health Boat Project, National TeleHealth System (NTS), and the Seal of Health Governance.